Endpoints

 Use the Key attribute to indicate which properties of the HTO should be used to fill the route template variables.
 If there is only one variable to fill it is enough to put the attribute above the desired HTO property.

-A HttpGetHypermediaObject route must exists for the resolution to be added.
+A HypermediaObjectEndpoint<T> route must exist for the resolution to be added.

 {